 *This post may contain affiliate links.
 This means we may make a commission if you purchase an item using one of our links*

-Well, the short answer is that the majority of individuals will be able to make out 5 planets without using a telescope, of which the 5 include Mercury, Venus, Mars, Jupiter and Saturn although those with exceptional eye sight may also just be able to see Uranus without our the need of a telescope too.
+The majority of individuals can see 5 planets without using a telescope, of which include Mercury, Venus, Mars, Jupiter and Saturn, although those with exceptional eye sight may also be able to view Uranus without the need of a telescope too.

 That’s pretty crazy right?
 I didn’t think it was possible to see 5 out of the 7 planets in our solar system just with the naked eye but as it stands, it is.
 Of course for the best views investing in a telescope or at the very least a pair of high powered binoculars will be necessary.

-If you want to continue reading, through the rest of this post breakdown the basic steps you can take to try and locate either one of these 5 planets using optimised software and of course, just your naked eyes.
+Continue reading as throughout the rest of this post I’ll be breaking down the basic steps you can take to try and locate each of the 5 planets using optimised software and observe with just your naked eyes.

 What Software Will You Need To Locate The Planets?